HL7/fhir-shorthand/input/pagecontent/shorthand.md

 * Readable and easy to understand
 * Makes the author’s intent clear
 * Reduces implementation errors
-* Enforces consistency in SDs (compiling FSH into SD using consistent patterns)
+* Enforces consistency by compiling FSH into FHIR artifacts using consistent patterns
 * Provides meaningful differentials in SCC
 * Enables merging at the statement/line-level in SCC
 * Supports distributed development under SCC